FTC Defense Lawyer – Nationally Recognized

 Civil investigative demands can be broad-sweeping and invasive.
 Proactively assessing what practices or relationships may have resulted in the investigation, implementing remedial measures and mounting a deliberate and persuasive response are critical.

-Responses should advocate a position and set forth why the marketing or advertising claims in question are not misleading (e.g., substantiated) and why the company has not engaged in any wrongdoing.
-Depending upon the circumstances, it may be appropriate to request an meeting with Director of the Bureau of Consumer Protection, FTC Commissioners or FTC staff.
+Responses should be strategic, persuasively advocate the appropriate position, set forth why the marketing or advertising claims in question are not misleading (e.g., substantiated), and why the company has not engaged in any wrongdoing.
+Depending upon the circumstances, it may be appropriate to request an meeting with an FTC attorney, the Director of the Bureau of Consumer Protection, FTC Commissioners or other FTC staff.

 The FTC often contacts target companies to request information as part of an investigation.
 CIDs are formal information requests.
 Access letters are informal requests.
 Access letters typically come from an FTC staff attorney and set forth a general statement that the agency is conducting an investigation in order to assess whether the practices violates a statute or regulation.
 Details about the investigation are not always disclosed.